ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 4. **Specify the amount and move the funds** by clicking on the button.
 5. **Confirm the transaction in your wallet** and pay the ETH fee.
 6. **Wait for your funds to be moved** onto the selected layer 2 network.
 This process should not take more than a few minutes.
 7. **Add the selected layer 2 network to your wallet** if needed.
 You can use [chainlist.org](http://chainlist.org) to find the network details.
+Once the network is added and transaction finished, you should see the tokens in your wallet.